seccubus/seccubus/documentation/20-development-environment.md

 Check out the code
 ------------------
-I checked out my code in ~/Repos with the following commend:
+I checked out my code in ~/Repos with the following command

 ```bash
 cd ~/Repos